 Back to overview: Solomon Islands

 Road trafficThe network of roads and highways has a total length of 1,390 km.
-For each of the country's 686,878 inhabitants, this corresponds to 2.02 meters.
-This puts Solomon Islands in 173rd place in the global ranking.
-However, it is also important to note the country's population density, which is very low at around 24 inhabitants per km².
-Like this, disproportionately long distances generally have to be covered to reach the more remote parts of the country.
+For each of the country's 707,851 inhabitants, this corresponds to 1.96 meters.
+This puts Solomon Islands in 175th place in the global ranking.
+However, it is also important to note that the country's population density is very low at around 24 inhabitants per km².
+In this case, disproportionately long distances generally have to be covered to reach the more remote parts of the country.

-With an average of 104 traffic fatalities per year (2013 - 2019), road traffic on the Solomon Islands is considered rather mixed.
-This corresponds to around 4.3 accident fatalities per 16.8 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.0 worldwide.
+With an average of 108 traffic fatalities per year (2013 - 2019), road traffic on the Solomon Islands is considered rather mixed.
+This corresponds to 16.8 accident fatalities per 100,000 inhabitants per year.
+By comparison, this figure is 12.3 in the USA and 17.0 worldwide.

-On the Solomon Islands, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
-Oncoming traffic comes toward you on the left side.
+On the Solomon Islands, left-hand traffic is the rule on the roads, i.e. you drive in the left lane and overtake on the right.
+Oncoming traffic comes to meet you on the right side.
 Here you can also find an overview of all countries with left-hand traffic.

 |total||per 1 mio|